stlpublicradio/DroneOperationsManual/opsmanual.md

 * Post-trip — Was the mission completed as expected?
 Does any equipment need to be checked, repaired or replaced?
 Complete logs.
 * Post-Story — Was the story as expected?
 Did the use of the UAS serve its intended purpose?
 Was it worth the investment?

 The general requirements in each section are encapsulated in checklists designed to help ensure each step is accomplished.
+The mission planning sheets are available in the index.

 Aside from "Flight", each section has a sheet that must be filled out and kept in the UAS Logbook.